Disclaimer

 - An OSHA-approved or OSHA-certified document — OSHA does not approve or certify safety programs

-- A guarantee of acceptance by ISNetworld, Avetta, Veriforce, or any other prequalification network
+- A guarantee of acceptance by ISNetworld, Avetta, Veriforce, GCs, insurers, auditors, owners, portals, prequalification networks, or other third-party reviewers

 - A guarantee of compliance with any federal, state, or local regulation